Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

 What It Means To Follow Christ In Laos:

 Some in Laos, particularly those in government leadership, view Christianity as a foreign religion and a tool used by the West to undermine the Communist Laotian regime.
 There are many house churches and some church buildings, but the vast majority do not have a trained pastor.
 Laotian authorities sometimes arrest Christians and hold them for up to a week in attempts to control Christian activity.
 Christians are commonly denied medical treatment as well as educational and other social services.

 Access To Bibles:

-VOM distributes Bibles, prints literature and provides audio devices loaded with Scripture and other Christian materials, particularly in minority languages.
-VOM also responds to persecution incidents by relocating evicted families inside Laos, providing food and other immediate needs, and providing additional help on a case-by-case basis.
+VOM distributes Bibles, prints Christian literature and provides audio devices containing Scripture and discipleship resources.
+VOM also responds to persecution incidents by relocating families inside Laos and providing food and other needs.
 Give to VOM’s Global Ministry

 - Pray that the 60 unreached people groups in Laos will hear the gospel.